Kami (caste): Clans and surnames

-According to the 2001 Nepal census, 895,954 Kami inhabited the country, among which 96.69% were Hindus and 2.21% were Buddhists.
+According to the 2001 Nepal census, 895,954 Kami inhabited the country, among which 96.69% were Hindus and 2.21% were Christians.
 Kami makes up 4.8% of Nepal's population (or 1,258,554 people) according to the survey of 2011.

-Common surnames (Thar-थर) include Ghimire, Silwal, etc. Their surnames are similar to the Brahmins of Nepal.
+Common surnames (Thar-थर) include B.K., Rasaily, Sunar, Silwal, Dhamala, Diyali, Lohar, Gajmer, Khati, Sirwal, Baraili, Laamgade, Gadal, etc. Their surnames are similar to the Brahmins of Nepal.
 These surnames are used by Nepali community living in the different parts of India basically in North East States, Sikkim Darjeeling, Tarai and Dooars.
 In West Bengal these surnames are brought under Scheduled Caste.
 But in other states like Assam the people of Kami Community are not included in Scheduled Caste.

 Economy

-The primary occupations include silversmith, ironsmith.
+The primary occupations include silversmith, ironsmith, goldsmith.
 Products include idols, weapons, and shields were also produced by these people in the past.
-In ancient times, few Kamis were literate and had poor economical status.
+Majority of the community were literate and had poor economical status in the past.
+As the democracy established in country many of them are engaged in business activity improving their socio-economic status.